MatheusGSantos/Company-Assets-TreeView/README.md

  components from available companies in a treeview.
 Requirements included: no UI components library should be used and the user should be able to filter the tree nodes based on certain aspects.

+## The Problem
+A user wants to inspect their company assets and check for possible mechanical and electrical failures in machine components.
+Each component is monitored by a sensor that uploads real time data to a server that analyzes the machine vibrations to determine if the component is healthy or about to fail.

+A company may or may not have locations.
+A location can have sublocations (if the location is too big, the company may choose to split in multiple sectors).
+The assets of a company may or may not be associated with a location (or sublocation).
+ Components may or may not be associated with a location (or sublocation) or an asset.
+There should be a way visualize this in a treeview, being able to display components current details, if a component node is selected.
+Also the user has to be able to filter the TreeView by name, sensor type and status.

 ## Features